linuxboot/book/u-root/README.md

 firmware image.
 It is a full operating system environment realized as firmware.

-The ONIE project[23] is a more recent realization of the Kernel-in-FLASH idea, based on Linux.
+The ONIE project[23] is a more recent realization of the Kernel-in-flash idea, based on Linux.
 ONIE packs a Linux kernel and Busybox binaries into a very small package.
-Since the Linux build process allows an initial RAM file system (initramfs) to be built directly into the kernel binary, some companies are now embedding ONIE images into FLASH with coreboot.
+Since the Linux build process allows an initial RAM file system (initramfs) to be built directly into the kernel binary, some companies are now embedding ONIE images into flash with coreboot.
 Sage Engineering has shown a bzImage with a small Busybox packed into a 4M image.
-ONIE has brought new life to an old idea: packaging a kernel and small set of binaries in FLASH to create a fast, capable boot system.
+ONIE has brought new life to an old idea: packaging a kernel and small set of binaries in flash to create a fast, capable boot system.

 ## References